 Marca Corona also boasts the HPD (Health Product Declaration).
 This states the healthiness of the finished product in terms of the composition of the building material and the effect on the health of those who come into contact with it during all the phases of the architectural project.

 The main assessment criteria are the content of the recycled material and the absence of volatile organic compounds (VOC).
 HPD also contributes to obtaining LEED V4 credits.

 Marca Corona has adopted EPD (Environmental Product Declaration), the voluntary declaration that defines the environmental impact of manufacturing in terms of waste production, emissions into the atmosphere and groundwater, consumption of energy and raw materials.

 This certificate is based on a product life cycle assessment and is issued by an independent body that enables LEED V4 credits to be obtained.
-Since 2016, Marca Corona has boasted the EPD issued by the ceramics companies that are members of Confindustria Ceramica.
-It will also be awarded the brand EPD in the near future, which is awarded only to Marca Corona products.
+Marca Corona has boasted the industry EPD, since 2016 issued by the ceramics companies that are members of Confindustria Ceramica, and has been awarded with the brand EPD, certifying the environmental safety and quality of Marca Corona products since 2017.